Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You have recently created a web application for your company.

-You have been tasked with making sure that a summary of the exceptions that transpire in the application is automatically sent to Microsoft Teams on a daily basis.
+You have been tasked with making sure that a **summary of the exceptions that transpire in the application is automatically sent to Microsoft Teams on a daily basis**.

 Which of the following Azure services should you use?
 Answer by dragging the correct two options from the list to the answer area.